tobyhodges/studious-happiness/episodes/05b-sequence-types.md

 {: .output}

-## Use a slice to get a substring.
+## Use a slice to get part of a selection.

-- A part of a string is called a substring.
-A substring can be as short as a single character.
-- An item in a list is called an element.
-Whenever we treat a string as if it were a list, the string's elements are its individual characters.
-- A slice is a part of a string (or, more generally, any list-like thing).
+- A slice is a part of a sequence.
 - We take a slice by using `[start:stop]`, where `start` is replaced with the index of the first element we want and `stop` is replaced with the index of the element just after the last element we want.
 - Mathematically, you might say that a slice selects `[start:stop)`.
 - The difference between stop and start is the slice's length.
-- Taking a slice does not change the contents of the original string.
-Instead, the slice is a copy of part of the original string.
+- Taking a slice does not change the contents of the original sequence.
+Instead, the slice is a copy of part of the original sequence.

 ~~~
 print(first_name[0:2])